anthonywchen/generative-nli/README.md

 # Class Conditional Generative Modeling of Natural Langauge Inference

+## Training and Evaluation of BERT and ROBERTa
 To run tests on of the BERT (and ROBERTA) dataset reader and training, run:
 ```
 python -m pytest tests/test_bert_dataset_reader.py -s